PNg-HA/AWS_Workshop_Store-retrieve-and-manage-sensitive-credentials-in-AWS-Secrets-Manager/content/5/5.2/_index.md

 4. Try to retrieve the secret value.
 Click “Retrieve secret value” in the Secret value section.

-*Are you able to view the secret value?
+*Q: Are you able to view the secret value?
 Why or why not?*
+A: this policy denies any AWS service or entity from using secretsmanager:GetSecretValue on any resource unless the invoking entity’s ARN matches one of the specified role ARNs.

 5. Within the Resource Permissions section, click “Edit Permissions”.
 Policy update